 Technology has become an integral part of our daily lives.
 It powers communications, drives businesses, and keeps government and public services up and running.

 Accordingly, work in the information technology (IT) field is in high demand.
-The U.S. Bureau of Labor Statistics projects that employment of IT occupations will grow 11% from 2019 to 2029, which is much faster than average for all occupations.*
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of IT occupations will grow 13% from 2020 to 2030, which is faster than average for all occupations.*

 1. Information Security Analysts

-Information security analysts help protect organizations against data breaches.
-Such duties include:
+Information security analysts help protect organizations against such data breaches.
+These duties include:

 - Implementing security measures that ward off breaches

 - Monitoring computer networks for breaches and investigating them if they happen

-Information security analyst jobs are expected to grow 31% from 2019 to 2029, which is much faster than the average for all occupations.
-The BLS reports that at least a bachelor's degree in computer science, bachelor's degree in cybersecurity, or bachelor's degree in a related field is required for an information security analyst job.
+Information security analyst jobs are expected to grow 33% from 2020 to 2030, which is much faster than the average for all occupations, according to the BLS.
+For this career, the BLS recommends at least a bachelor's degree in computer science, bachelor's degree in cybersecurity, or bachelor's degree in a related field.

 2. Software Developers